Python if-statements and loops – how to be lazy

 Purpose

-The purpose of this post is to introduce the if statement and conditional logic.
+The purpose of this post is to introduce the loops, if statement and conditional logic.
 Why?
-Because a lot of programming involves deciding between multiple paths.
+Because a lot of programming involves deciding between multiple paths and handling collection of data.

 Goal